 Dear Bob and Sue is the quirky tale of one couple’s quest to visit all of the US National Parks.
 They actually wrote this as a set of e-mails to their friends Bob and Sue.
 What makes this so compelling is the missteps the couple encounters along the way.

 For us, it is sage advice on visiting some of the least talked about National Parks sites, like the National Park of American Samoa.
 Plus, it is really funny.
-Both of us often to break out into laughter at the antics of this couple which are so like our own interactions.
+Both of us often break out into laughter at the antics of this couple which are so like our own interactions.
 The Smiths’ second and third volumes are equally as good, as well as their account of rafting the Grand Canyon.

 ‘I hope it isn’t a Saskatchewan.’
 I think she meant Sasquatch, but even so, I assured her there were no large Canadian provinces lurking in the woods.